Krugerro/interactive-pricing-FrontendMentor/README.md

 # Back to roots HTML, CSS project

-After using React and Material I decided to learn the basics, funamentals pure code which browsers can eat.
-I realized how much materialize does for me and valu it for this even more.
-First approch for mobile view and x-browsers.
+After using React and Material I decided to learn the basics, fundamentals pure code which browsers can eat.
+I realized how much materialize does for me and value it for this even more.
+First approach for mobile view and x-browsers.

 # Frontend Mentor - Interactive pricing component solution